pittcsc/Documents/Constitution.md

 ## XVII) Removal of Officers

 If the board decides that a particular officer is not fulfilling their duties as set out above and/or decided upon otherwise, the board can move to replace that officer by a simple majority vote.
+However, a removal should only occur after all other methods of fixing the situation are exhausted.
+The optimal alternative to removing an officer is to be understand them.

 ## XVIII) Vacancies